drewwww/ruwin-notify/README.md

 	nodecg setup
 	```

-3. Install lange-notify and three of the bundles that it depends on.
+3. Install ruwin-notify and three of the bundles that it depends on.
 	```sh
 	nodecg install drewwww/ruwin-notify
 	nodecg install "supportclass/lfg-filter#^3.0.0"